bazel-contrib/bazel-mypy-integration/README.md

 mypy==0.750
 ```

+❣️ Ensure that your selected MyPy version is compatible with your Python version.
+Incompatibilities can produce [obscure looking errors](https://github.com/thundergolfer/bazel-mypy-integration/issues/38).

 (In the [`examples/`](examples/) Bazel workspace this file is specified in [`tools/typing/`](examples/tools/typing))

 **2. Next, add the following to your `WORKSPACE`:**